imandyie/giphy-react-app/README.md

 - Run "npm start"

 ## How it works
-- I'm using a simple "Express" server to store tha API key and take care of the API calls.
+- I'm using a simple "Express" server to store the API key and take care of the API calls.
 From the client I'm communicating with the "giphy" API only through the "Express" server

 - All containers that will need to render data from the API are wrapped in a "ErrorBoundary" container which will catch any errors from its the entire